Themyscira (DC Comics): Enter Wonder Woman

 In recent times, Hippolyta's daughter Diana, also known as Wonder Woman, has become an ambassador to the outside world.
 With Diana's help, the Amazons have opened the shores of Themyscira to dignitaries of "Patriarch’s World".
 The creatures beneath Doom's Doorway were defeated, and for a time the Amazons destroyed their battle armor as a testament to a new period of peace.
 The Amazons opened up their shores to dignitaries from Patriarch's world, female and male, but that exchange was almost destroyed by Eris, Goddess of Discord.
 The Amazons even conducted their own tour of the United States, where they were framed for the murders of several people by Antiope's descendants, the mercenary assassins of Bana-Mighdall, and Circe.
-It was during the War of the Gods that the Amazons recrafted their armory, vowing to again become warriors.
+It was during the "War of the Gods" that the Amazons recrafted their armory, vowing to again become warriors.
 Circe would transplant many of these mercenary women of Bana-Migdhall, called the Lost Tribe, to Themyscira, where, after warring with the Amazons already there, the two factions joined forces to stop Circe herself.
 The two sects of Amazons forged an uneasy truce, living at opposite ends of the island.

-Professor Julia Kapatelis, a close friend to Wonder Woman and the Amazons, was later presented with a grant by the National Geographic Society to locate the original Turkish city of Themyscira.
-Unfortunately Julia had to leave the excavation midway through the project once one of her daughter's friends committed suicide.
-Whether the original city of Themyscira has been fully excavated or has not been shown.
+Professor Julia Kapatelis, a close friend to Wonder Woman and the Amazons, was later presented with a grant by the National Geographic Society to locate the original Greek city of Themyscira.
+Julia however had to leave the excavation midway through the project once as one of her daughter's friends committed suicide.
+Whether the original city of Themyscira has been fully excavated or not it has not been shown.